Board of Trustees

 How long do the courses last?

 Courses are 16-18 weeks per half credit.
-We do not offer reduced content, or summer school.
+We do not offer reduced content or summer school, although courses are available year-round with open enrollment.
 All courses provide the entire spectrum of components required by Florida.

 How are assignments completed?